Inspiring Future, Grand Challenge

 5. Textbook

 We proudly use "Sungkyun Korean (성균한국어)", authored and reviewed by SKKU faculty members and published by the school publishing team.
-Available at SKKU bookstore.
 Our textbook package for each level consists of 2 books: 1) Voca/Grammar and 2) Listening/Speaking/Reading/Writing.

 6. Field trip